 His work largely focuses on commercial and employment law, including disputes in litigation and arbitration; drafting contracts, manuals and policies; and regulation compliance.
 Other areas of civil litigation include commercial and business torts; contracts, including construction, consumer and products law; and insurance law.
 Brian focuses not only on the strategic legal aspects of a legal dispute, but on how such disputes affect clients’ business and reputation to help them win their case without disruption of the work that matters most.

-Brian also practices in the areas of trademark and copyright registration and maintenance through the United States Patent and Trademark Office and the United States Copyright Office, This work includes guidance concerning the development, registration and use of such intellectual property rights and handling disputes pertaining to trademark and copyright rights.
+Brian also practices in the areas of trademark and copyright registration and maintenance through the U.S. Patent and Trademark Office (USPTO) and the U.S. Copyright Office.
+This work includes guidance concerning the development, registration, and use of such intellectual property rights and handling disputes pertaining to trademark and copyright rights.

-- Represented design and manufacturing company in large-scale products liability litigation.
+- Represented a design and manufacturing company in large-scale products liability litigation.

-- Represented several medical professionals with negotiation and drafting of employment contracts and non-compete clauses.
+- Represented a several medical professionals with negotiation and drafting of employment contracts and non-compete clauses.

 - American Bar Association

 - Houston Bar Association

 - “The ERISA Remedies Loophole: How the Preemption and Remedies Provisions Allow Tortfeasors to Avoid Liability,” Houston Business and Tax Law Journal, 2004